mpv-player/mpv/DOCS/interface-changes.rst

       options (for example --script-opts-add).
 This was actually always deprecated, like with other list options, but the option parser did not print a warning in this particular case.
+    - deprecate -del for list options (use -remove instead, which is by content instead of by integer index)
  --- mpv 0.30.0 ---
     - add `--d3d11-output-format` to enable explicit selection of a D3D11 swap chain format.